react-navigation/react-navigation.github.io/docs/stack-navigator.md

 Color for material ripple (Android >= 5.0 only)

+#### `headerTransparent`

+Defaults to `false`.
+If `true`, the header will not have a background unless you explicitly provide it with `headerStyle` or `headerBackground`.

+#### `headerBackground`

+Use this with `headerTransparent` to provide a component to render in the background of the header.
+You can use this with a blur view, for example, to create a translucent header.

 #### `gesturesEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to true on iOS, false on Android.